Xbox network: Gamertag

-A Gamertag is the universal name for a player's username on Xbox Live.
-A Gamertag is a unique identifier that can include numbers, letters, and spaces.
-Gamertags can be changed using an Xbox One or Xbox 360 console (first time is free, all other changes afterwards are charged), while the Xbox 360 supports eight Xbox Live-enabled profiles per memory unit and thirty-two profiles on the hard drive.
+A gamertag is the universal name for a player's username on the Xbox network.
+A gamertag is a unique identifier, and can include numbers, letters, and spaces.
+Gamertags can be changed using an Xbox console (first time is free, all other changes afterwards are charged), while the Xbox 360 supports eight Xbox network-enabled profiles per memory unit and thirty-two profiles on the hard drive.

-A player's Gamertag account status can be checked using a variety of online tools, which is useful especially when looking for a new Gamertag, or confirming that a Gamertag exists.
-Using a valid Gamertag, any player can be located and messaged from within Live.
-There are also several websites which allow users of Gamertags to upload photos and information about themselves.
+A player's Gamertag account status can be checked using a variety of online tools, which is useful especially when looking for a new gamertag, or confirming that a gamertag exists.
+Using a valid gamertag, any player can be found and messaged from within the network.
+There are also several websites which allow users of gamertags to upload photos and information about themselves.

-Gamertags can be used in a variety of places, including Games for Windows – Live, Zune, XNA Creators Club, and of course on Xbox One and Xbox 360.

-Gamertags also contain avatar images (or "gamer pictures"), sometimes associated with certain games or game characters.
-On Xbox 360 individual gamerpics are available, but they are usually bundled into packs.
+Gamertags also contain avatar images (or "gamer pictures"), with the stock images sometimes associated with certain games or game characters.
+On Xbox 360, individual gamerpics are available, but they are usually bundled into packs.
 It is also possible to take "Public" pictures (which are shown to all that view a profile, unless the user has a different "personal" picture set) which can be taken of avatars while using the avatar editor.
+On Xbox One and Xbox Series X|S, players are able to upload custom images of their choice through the Xbox app, subject to Xbox approval.

-Users were formerly forbidden to use strings such as gay or refer to homosexuality in any way in their Gamertag or profile due to it being considered "content of a sexual nature", even if the string occurs in a legitimate surname.
+Users were formerly forbidden to use strings such as gay or refer to homosexuality in any way in their gamertag or profile due to it being considered "content of a sexual nature", even if the string occurs in a legitimate surname.
 Incidents where a woman was suspended from the service for identifying herself as a lesbian, and an incident where a male user was suspended for using his surname "Gaywood" in his username attracted controversy.
-In February 2009, Xbox Live Lead Program Manager for Enforcement Stephen Toulouse clarified the service's policy on sexual identification, stating that "Expression of any sexual orientation [...] is not allowed in Gamertags" but that the company is "examining how we can provide it in a way that won't get misused."
+In February 2009, Xbox Live Lead Program Manager for Enforcement Stephen Toulouse clarified the service's policy on sexual identification, stating that "Expression of any sexual orientation [...] is not allowed in Gamertags" but that the company is "examining how we can provide it in a way that won't get misused".
 Changes announced in March 2010 permit Xbox Live members to express sexual orientation in their gamertags and profiles.